StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 - User can modify this order however they want
   - Move certain packages to the front

-Can't really prioritize indirect dependencies over direct ones
+Can’t really prioritize indirect dependencies over direct ones
 - This is actually an inherent feature of the problem
 - Subtle and took me a long time to understand